zhangster12/Obsidian-BJJ-Notes/Transitions/Arm Drag.md

 # Overview
-An Arm Drag is a movement in which you hook 1 of the opponent’s arms as to drag it across your body.
+An <u>Arm Drag</u> is a movement in which the guard player hooks one of the passer’s arms and dragging it across their body.

 # Setup
 ## [[Closed Guard]]